ham899/FertilizerRanking/README.md

 ## Data

-The competition data is synthetically generated from an original dataset that I have included in this repository.
+The competition data is synthetically generated from an original dataset, which I have included in this repository in the `Data` folder.
 The competition dataset can be found on the Kaggle competition [page](https://www.kaggle.com/competitions/playground-series-s5e6/data).
 Both datasets are licensed under **CC0: Public Domain**.

 To run the files without modification, ensure a folder named `/Data` and a folder named `/Output` exist in your working directory.